Valvular Heart Disease

 Biological valves are usually made from cow (bovine) or pig (porcine) tissue.
 They are less likely to cause clots.
 However, these valves are less durable, and young patients may require another replacement later in life.

 Homograft valves are procured from a human heart donor, preserved and frozen.
 They are ideal valve replacement material in the presence of infection and in older patients when aortic root replacement is necessary.

 You and your surgeon will decide which type of valve is best for you.

 Types of Valve Surgery

 Traditional, Open-Chest Surgery - For this surgery, your surgeon makes an incision down the center of your chest and divides the breastbone for direct access to your heart.
 A heart-lung bypass machine will temporarily perform the work of your heart while the surgeon replaces or repairs the faulty valve.
 The traditional incision is rarely needed for isolated valve surgery.

-Minimally-Invasive Heart Valve Surgery (MIS) - The majority of Aortic valve replacements at the Northwest Regional Heart Center are accomplished with a small incision between the ribs on the right side of the chest.
+Minimally-Invasive Heart Valve Surgery (MIS) - The majority of Aortic valve replacements at Northwest Regional Heart and Vascular are accomplished with a small incision between the ribs on the right side of the chest.

 Robotic (da Vinci) Assisted Valve Surgery - This uses high-definition imaging and instruments introduced through several tiny ports that allow precise minimally invasive surgery.
 Robotic assistance is particularly useful in mitral valve surgery.